 The College of Health Professions was formed in 1998 when the academic units of Nursing, Communication Disorders, Clinical Laboratory Sciences, and Dietetics united to better serve the health needs of the region.
+In July 2006 the college expanded to include the Department of Social Work.
 The college offers a variety of health career opportunities at the associate, baccalaureate, and master's degree level.